 Game #6: Pop Quiz!

-Seriously, what meeting, workshop, company retreat or breaktime hasn’t been improved by a quiz?
+Seriously, what meeting, workshop, company retreat or breaktime hasn’t been improved by a live quiz?

 The level of competition they inspire and the hilarity that often ensues puts them squarely on the throne of engaging virtual team meeting games.